Despite being adored by fans and players alike, Jurgen Klopp has sold some top-class players over the years.

 However, big-spending PSG swooped in at the last minute offering double the salary and Wijnaldum headed to Paris.

-PSG love a big name transfer but they’re often disappointing, and Wijnaldum has done nothing of note to appease the PSG fanbase since joining while also receiving heavy criticism for his performances.
+PSG love a big-name transfer but they’re often disappointing, and Wijnaldum did nothing of note to appease the PSG fanbase since joining while also receiving heavy criticism for his performances.
+He subsequently suffered a horror injury and failed to kickstart his career while out on loan at Jose Mourinho’s Roma.

-The 31-year-old hit his best form under Klopp at Liverpool where he became loved by the fans, but will likely never reach those heights again.
+Wijnaldum hit his best form under Klopp at Liverpool where he became loved by the fans, but he’ll never reach those heights again.
+He’s currently captain of Steven Gerrard’s Al-Ettifaq.

 Gini Wijnaldum LOVES a big goal!